-As described in Note 1 to the basic financial statements, in 2016, the City adopted the provisions of Governmental Accounting Standards Board Statement No. 72 Fair Value Measurement and Application.
+As described in Note 1 to the basic financial statements, the City adopted the provisions of Governmental Accounting Standards Board Statement No. 82, Pension Issues - An Amendment of GASB No. 67, No. 68, and No. 73 and No. 80, Blending Requirements for Certain Component Units - An Amendment of GASB No. 14.
 Our opinion is not modified with respect to these matters.